 The FASB issued an accounting standard update in August 2016 to standardize how certain transactions are classified in the statement of cash flows.
 Specific transactions covered by the accounting standard update include debt prepayment or debt extinguishment costs, settlement of zero-coupon debt instruments, contingent consideration payments made after a business combination, proceeds from the settlement of insurance claims, proceeds from the settlement of corporate and bank owned life insurance policies, distributions received from equity method investments and beneficial interest in securitization transactions.
-The guidance within this accounting standard update as effective for annual and interim periods beginning after December 15, 2017.
+The guidance within this accounting standard update was effective for annual and interim periods beginning after December 15, 2017.
 Early adoption was permitted, provided that all of the amendments were adopted in the same period.
 The guidance required application using a retrospective transition method.
 The Company adopted the guidance in the first quarter of 2018 as required, with no impact to its financial statements.

 The FASB issued an accounting standard update in February 2016 regarding the accounting and disclosure for leases.
 During 2018, the FASB issued a series of accounting standard updates to clarify and expand on the original 2016 implementation guidance, including providing an accounting policy election for lessors, certain targeted improvements around comparative reporting requirements and accounting for lease and non-lease components by lessors as well as other technical corrections and improvements.
 The amendments in these 2018 updates did not change the core principles of the guidance previously issued in February 2016.
 The guidance within all of the leasing accounting standard updates are effective for annual and interim periods beginning after December 15, 2018, and should be applied on a modified retrospective basis, applying the transition requirements either (a) at the beginning of the earliest period presented in the financial statements in the year of adoption (January 1, 2017) or (b) in the period of adoption (January 1, 2019).
 Early adoption is permitted, but the Company has not early adopted.
 The Company will adopt the guidance in the first quarter of 2019, as required, using a modified retrospective transition requirements in the period of adoption (as of January 1, 2019), as permitted.
 As such the Company will neither restate comparative periods for the effects of this lease accounting guidance or provide the disclosures requirements for comparative periods.
-The Company anticipates electing to apply certain of the permitted practical expedients within the new lease accounting guidance or provide the disclosures requirements for comparative periods.
 The Company anticipates electing to apply certain of the permitted practical expedients within the new lease accounting guidance, and the Company also anticipates making certain accounting policy elections as a result of adopting the new lease accounting guidance.